-Ain’t NOBODY exempt from writer’s block.
+Ain’t NOBODY exempt from writer’s block?
 I mean no-bod-dayyyyyyy!
 OKURRRR!

 Writer’s block is that period when you are not able to get inspiration..
-It can come with symptoms like anxiety and lack of confidence in your creative strengths.
+It can come with symptoms like anxiety and a lack of confidence in your creative strengths.
 It is fueled by the pressure to produce consistently.
 As an anxiety sufferer, chile, shit gets real!

 Notwithstanding, there are several ways to maximize writer’s block.
 I will show you how best to go through it rather than taking a break.
 This will help calm your nerves about this condition through your journey as a writer.

 Your first response to writer’s block is to re-evaluate your clarity.
 Remember your original intentions and convince yourself about the worth of your work.
 This process gets you back on track.
 You may also want to rethink your approach to your writing.
 It helps you create new ideas and see things from a different angle.
-Going through a creative stagnation instead of taking a break, usually motivate you to find new resources for writing material.
+Going through a creative stagnation instead of taking a break, usually motivates you to find new resources for writing material.
 Creating a writing routine can help stall off the pressure while you sort out the barriers enforced by the piece you are trying to write.

 In all, you must be kind to yourself.
-It is not so easy to overcome a writer’s block, but you can use these processes to your advantage.
+It is not so easy to overcome writer’s block, but you can use these processes to your advantage.